MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

 After you've installed Copilot for Sales, you can start using Copilot for Sales to stay connected to your customers, minimize data entry, and personalize your engagements.
 More information: [Use Copilot for Sales in Teams](use-sales-copilot-teams.md)

+### Welcome message

+Once the Copilot for Sales app is deployed, each user is welcomed by an engaging message from the Copilot for Sales bot in Teams.
+This message outlines the key capabilities in Copilot for Sales and provides direct links to comprehensive feature documentation and other learning resources.

 ### Uninstall Copilot for Sales app for Microsoft Teams

 1. Sign in to Microsoft Teams.